pasmopy/pasmopy/docs/about.rst

 Contact
 -------

-If you discovered an error or need help, please contact us via https://github.com/pasmopy/pasmopy/issues.
+If you discovered an error or need help, please contact us via `GitHub Issues <https://github.com/pasmopy/pasmopy/issues>`_.
 Please head over to `GitHub Discussions <https://github.com/pasmopy/pasmopy/discussions>`_ if you have any questions or would like to start a new discussion.
 In either case, you can also always send me an `email <mailto:himoto@protein.osaka-u.ac.jp>`_.